-Wawan Budi Darmawan is a professor of international relations at the International Relations study program, at Padjadjaran University, Bandung, West Java, Indonesia.
+Wawan Budi Darmawan is a lecturer of international relations at the International Relations study program at Padjadjaran University, Bandung, West Java, Indonesia.
 He is an expert in global resilience and European studies.

 R. Widya Setiabudi Sumadinata is a professor who is an expert in the field of global security at Padjadjaran University (Unpad).
-In addition, he has also been a lecturer at the Defense University since January 2011 until now.
-Currently, Widya Setiabudi also holds responsibility as the Dean of the Faculty of Social and Political Sciences (FISIP) at Padjadjaran University.